alkalenka/AudienceDecode_320991/README.md

 **Figure BCH2 – BIRCH clusters (PCA projection)**
 ![BCH2 – user clusters BIRCH PCA](images/user_clusters_birch_pca_scatter.png)

-This produced four interpretable audience patterns, distinguishing casual users, explorers, irregular users, and heavy users in a more behavior-focused way than the unweighted version.
+This produced four interpretable audience patterns, distinguishing long-time users, critical short-term users, long-term enthusiasts and positive casual raters in a more behavior-focused way than the unweighted version.

-### 1.5 Evaluation of Clustering Quality
+### 6.4 Evaluation of Clustering Quality

 We compare these models based on silhouette score as evaluation metric.
 The silhouette score measures how well defined the clusters are.
 Score ranges from -1 to 1: